mgnfy-view/multi-sig-wallet/README.md

 To get a full list of multi-sig wallet functions and their descriptions, head over to `./docs/index.html`.
 Open the file in a web browser to view the documentation.

-Additionally, you can view the most recent deployment of the contract [here]().
+Additionally, you can view the most recent deployment of an example wallet contract [here](https://sepolia.etherscan.io/address/0x824B0fa13Aa059EF7D3e7176665B2f3AD7d11A58).

 P.S: This project served as my submission for the python project for semester four of my Bachelor's in Computer Engineering.
 While everyone was leaning towards web development with Flask or Django, I decided to do something a bit unique.